 Acute pain.
 This pain may come from inflammation, tissue damage, injury, illness, or recent surgery.
-It is of short duration, usually lasting less than a week or two.
+It usually lasts less than a week or two.
 The pain usually ends after the underlying cause is treated or has been resolved.

 Chronic pain.
 Pain that persists for months or even years.

 Chronic pain is long standing pain that persists beyond the usual recovery period or occurs along with a chronic health condition, such as arthritis.
-Chronic pain may be intermittent ("on" and "off") or continuous.
-It may affect people to the point that they can't work, eat properly, participate in physical activity, or enjoy life.
+Chronic pain may be "on" and "off" or continuous.
+It may affect people to the point that they can't work, eat properly, take part in physical activity, or enjoy life.

-Chronic pain is considered a major medical condition that can and should be treated.
+Chronic pain is a major medical condition that can and should be treated.

 There are many causes of chronic pain.
 It may have started from an illness or injury, from which you may have long since recovered from, but pain remained.
 Or there may be an ongoing cause of pain, such as arthritis or cancer.
 Many people suffer chronic pain in the absence of any past injury or evidence of illness.

 When pain becomes such a problem that it interferes with your life's work and normal activities, you may become the victim of a vicious circle.
 Pain may cause you to become preoccupied with the pain, depressed, and irritable.
 Depression and irritability often leads to insomnia and weariness, leading to more irritability, depression, and pain.
 This state is called the "terrible triad" of suffering, sleeplessness, and sadness.
 The urge to stop the pain can make some people drug-dependent, and may drive others to have repeated surgeries, or resort to questionable treatments.
 The situation can often be as hard on the family as it is on the one suffering with the pain.